GetDKAN/dkan/docs/source/user-guide/guide_data_dictionaries.rst

 Data dictionaries can be used to describe indexes that should be applied when importing to a database.
 Learn more about this on :doc:`guide_indexes`

-How to set the data dictionary mode
+How to set the Dictionary Mode
 -----------------------------------

 In the section above we created a data dictionary